 Our solution portfolio facilitates delivery of critical information such as financial data, medical records, customer files, and other similar documents while supporting a range of information protection approaches to meet privacy and other security requirements.
-In addition, these solutions ensure compliance with government regulations relating to the protection of information while allowing users to reduce IT costs, increase efficiency, track and audit transactions, and automate processes.
-Our products also provide data replication, acceleration of file transfer, sharing/collaboration, and continuous data backup and recovery to our customers.
+In addition, these solutions help ensure compliance with many government regulations relating to the protection of information while allowing users to reduce IT costs, increase efficiency, track and audit transactions, and automate processes.
+Our WAFS and CDP products also provide data replication, acceleration of file transfer, sharing/collaboration, and continuous data backup and recovery to our customers.
+Our endpoint security solutions protect against malicious software and unauthorized activity on servers and personal computers by, for example, allowing only designated ("whitelisted") applications to run on a protected system.

 We believe that we are strongly positioned to provide secure transfer, sharing, and replication of files that need to be transmitted inside the user's firewall to distributed offices, or outside the user's firewall to business and trading partners.
-We believe the secure information exchange aspects of our managed file transfer ("MFT") products provide a basis for us to address customer needs in adjacent markets such as business to business ("B2B"), data loss prevention, and endpoint security where our MFT solutions may be directly applicable or interoperate with other products offered by partners, acquired by GlobalSCAPE, or developed internally.
+We believe the secure information exchange aspects of our MFT products provide a basis for us to address customer needs in adjacent markets such as business to business ("B2B"), data loss prevention, and endpoint security where our MFT solutions may be directly applicable or interoperate with other products offered by partners, acquired by GlobalSCAPE, or developed internally.

-Our capabilities have evolved from personal and server-based filed transfer software to include managed e-mail attachment and software-as-a-service, or SaaS, information sharing solutions.
-We have also developed Wide Area File Services ("WAFS"), and Continuous Data Protection ("CDP") software which further enhance the ability to share and backup files within the infrastructure of a company's wide and local area networks ("WAN" and" LAN"), at WAN and LAN speeds.
+Our capabilities have evolved from personal and server-based filed transfer software to include managed e-mail attachment and software-as-a-service, or SaaS, information sharing solutions in the cloud environment.
 Most recently, in the second quarter of 2010, we announced our newest solution offering that integrates our Enhanced File Transfer Server ("EFT Server") with hosting infrastructure provided by Rackspace Hosting, Inc. ("Rackspace").
-The resulting Managed Information Xchange, ("MIX") solution is the initial offering released as part of the newly formed GlobalSCAPE Managed Solutions line of business.
+The resulting Managed Information Xchange, ("MIX") solution is the initial offering released as part of the GlobalSCAPE Managed Solutions line of business.
+The MIX solution extends our ability to offer cloud-based solutions to current and future customers on a subscription basis.